-What is the Marketplace and what impact does it have on me?
+- What is the Marketplace and what impact does it have on me?

 Yes, the Rice University Student Health Insurance Plan meets the ACA requirements and provides all mandated benefits.

-Can I buy the Rice University Student Health Insurance Plan on the Marketplace and get a premium tax credit or cost-sharing assistance?
+- Can I buy the Rice University Student Health Insurance Plan on the Marketplace and get a premium tax credit or cost-sharing assistance?

 No, you cannot buy the Rice Student Health Insurance Plan on the Marketplace, nor can you get a premium tax credit or cost-sharing assistance for the Rice Student Health Insurance Plan.
 Student plans under ACA are treated separately because the cost of coverage and benefits reflect the student population and should be more affordable than many of the individual plans on the Marketplace.

-Aren’t some of the individual plans on the Marketplace supposed to be low or no cost if I qualify for a premium tax credit or cost-sharing support based on my income?
+- Are some of the individual plans on the Marketplace supposed to be low or no cost if I qualify for a premium tax credit or cost-sharing support based on my income?

 There may be low-or no-cost choices if you qualify for assistance based on earnings, but the Marketplace plans may not offer the same level of benefits you get on the Rice Student Health Insurance Plan.
 In other words, even though the monthly cost for an individual plan could be less, the amount you pay if you need services could be higher due to higher deductibles and higher coinsurance.

-Are the enrollment periods the same for insurance with the Rice Student Health Insurance Plan as it is in the Marketplace?
+- Are the enrollment periods the same for insurance with the Rice Student Health Insurance Plan as it is in the Marketplace?

-What is the benefit of the Rice Student Health Insurance Plan compared to the individual plans on the Marketplace?
+- What is the benefit of the Rice Student Health Insurance Plan compared to the individual plans on the Marketplace?

-The Rice Student Health Insurance Plan gives you access to basic health care services along with office visits, prescriptions and many preventive services at a low out-of-pocket cost.
-If you need to see a doctor off-campus, you have access to a comprehensive network of doctors, hospitals and specialists provided by Aetna student health insurance.
-The Aetna Student Health Insurance Plan in-network provider list may be more extensive than the in-network list you would have on a Marketplace and the network is nationwide.
+The Rice Student Health Insurance Plan gives you access to basic health care services along with office visits, prescriptions and many preventive services at a low to no out-of-pocket cost.
+If you need to see a doctor off-campus, you have access to a comprehensive network of doctors, hospitals and specialists provided by Aetna network.
+The Aetna in-network provider list may be more extensive than the in-network list you would have on a Marketplace and the network is nationwide.
 The Rice Student Health Insurance Plan includes global emergency services, which are valuable to students traveling abroad.
-Also, once you enroll in the Aetna Student Health plan, you are automatically enrolled in the Vital Savings Discount program which provides discounts for numerous dental services and procedures.
+Also, once you enroll in the Aetna Student Health plan, you are automatically enrolled in the Vital Savings Discount program which provides discounts for numerous dental and vision services.
 Many of the plans on the Marketplace do not provide cost assistance for dental services.
-Lastly, If you are eligible for the graduate subsidy, it is a requirement that you be enrolled in the Rice Student Health Insurance plan to qualify.
+Lastly, If you are eligible for the graduate subsidy, it is a requirement that you be enrolled in the Rice Student Health Insurance plan to receive the subsidy.

-If I choose to purchase a plan on the Marketplace, what benefits must I have in order to qualify for the insurance waiver?
+- If I choose to purchase a plan on the Marketplace, what benefits must I have in order to qualify for the insurance waiver?

-The plan provides prescription coverage.
+- The plan provides prescription coverage.

-The plan’s deductible is no more than $5,000 per insured.
+- The plan’s deductible is no more than $5,000.

 - The plan is currently active and you agree to maintain health insurance throughout the policy year.
 If you lose coverage you will notify Rice immediately.

 The Rice insurance plan falls into the Gold category.